ducarme/springable/README.md

 > [!NOTE]
-> For a generalized displacement $U$ larger than $u_n$, the corresponding generalized force is extrapolated linearly based on the slope at the last control point.
+> For a generalized displacement $u$ larger than $u_n$, the corresponding generalized force is extrapolated linearly based on the slope at the last control point.
 > Also, the generalized force-displacement relation is defined for negative generalized displacements $u<0$ by imposing the symmetry $f(u<0)=-f(|u|)$.

 #### Bezier2 behavior